-Gluten Free Thin Mint Cookies — because nobody should have to miss out on America’s favorite cookie — and this diy version is even better than the original!
+Gluten Free Thin Mint Cookies — because nobody should have to miss out on America’s favorite cookie — and this copy cat Girl Scout Cookie is even better than the original!

 My Homemade Thin Mints is one of the most visited posts on my blog.
 That doesn’t surprise me at all, it’s such a rush to know you can recreate the most popular Girl Scout cookie right in the privacy of your own kitchen, with your own ingredients, any time you feel like it.
 Using your own ingredients is key — did you know that, at least these days, the Girl Scout Thin Mints contain no butter or chocolate at all — they’re made with vegetable oil, shortening, and high fructose corn syrup.
 Oh, and a touch of artificial flavor.
 I’ll take my version, thanks.
-And now even gluten free eaters can get in on the action.
+And now even gluten free eaters can get in on the action with these amazing gluten free Thin Mint cookies.

 The inspiration for these gluten free Thin Mint cookies came from one of my readers — she said she made my regular Homemade Thin Mints with gluten free flour and they turned out fantastic, so I tried it for myself and I agree — thanks Kelly!
 These cookies are made exactly like my originals, except that I replaced the flour with a gluten free mix.
 Mine is from Bob’s Red Mill I’m happy to report that the difference is minimal.
 The gluten free version has a little bit less crunch due to the lack of gluten, but some people might actually prefer that, and I didn’t think it made much of a difference either way.